Sydney rape trial: Model tragically dies just weeks before man accused of attacking her faces court

 'DASHA TOLD US' ABOUT THE RAPE

-Gold Coast resident Katherine Dudley, 23, told news.com.au that Ms Volnoukhin was a close friend who had been living with her and was about to sign onto her lease and move in permanently before she died.
+Gold Coast resident Katherine Dudley, 23, told news.com.au that Volnoukhin was a close friend who had been living with her and was about to sign onto her lease and move in permanently before she died.

 "Dasha told us she had been held to knifepoint, raped and then he took her money all while videoing it to look like it wasn't rape," she said.